fatmaelther/SatelliteDatasetsforRoadIntersectionDetection/README.md

 4. destination_path: In this filed, define a path to a create dataset folder in it.

-To use this dataset plase cite our work:
+Recommended Citation:
-@article{(Open Science Index):https://publications.waset.org/pdf/10012708,
+@article{ title     = {Using Satellite Images Datasets for Road Intersection Detection in Route Planning},
-	  title     = {Using Satellite Images Datasets for Road Intersection Detection in Route Planning}, author    = {Fatma El-zahraa El-taher and  Ayman Taha and  Jane Courtney and  Susan Mckeever}, country	= {},
+	  author    = {Fatma El-zahraa El-taher and  Ayman Taha and  Jane Courtney and  Susan Mckeever}, country	= {},
 	  institution	= {},